Wilson-Think-Tank/phangs_imaging_scripts/README.md

 script to select which array, galaxy, and data product you would like to image.

-The imaging itself is current set up in these stages:
+The imaging itself is currently set up in these stages:

 1) Dirty map creation.
+Output files have "_dirty.*" suffix.

-2) Multiscale clean down to S/N ~ 4 with a broad mask or no mask.
+2) [optional] Multiscale clean down to S/N ~ 4.
+Output files have
+"_multiscale.*" suffix.
+Uses either no mask (first pass) or a broad mask (second pass).
+See below for the explanation of these masks and their creation.

-3) Single scale clean of the remaining flux down to low S/N or convergence in flux.
+3) [optional] Singlescale clean of the remaining flux (i.e. continues from output of multiscale clean if that step is run) down to low S/N or convergence in flux.
+Output files have "_singlescale." suffix.
 Uses a narrower mask.

-4) Export to FITS files.
+See below for the explanation of the mask creation.

+4) Export select maps to FITS.
+Maps exported are .image, .model, .mask, .pb (from multi/singlescale steps only), and .residual (from multi/singlescale steps only).

 These steps are carried out inside the phangsPipeline, which in principle (with a bit of work) can be deployed in a variety of more